cran/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "da5a54b7-2948-4800-8345-6780fd91e833"
+#> [1] "d6a6f683-eeb5-4e0d-af35-1d5b08595591"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy, or beige) sweater or blazer, and add a coordinating scarf to tie together the blue and pink for a balanced winter look."
+#> Layer the blue Calvin Klein shirt under a neutral or grey wool coat, add a
+#> scarf in a complementary color (like navy or blush), and wear stylish boots to
+#> balance the look with the pink trousers.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "97006157-33f1-45d0-a574-8de3a7cfda92"
+#> [1] "ef02563c-6c9d-460a-833c-bbd3b68a0316"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and add a stylish scarf to balance the look and stay warm."
+#> Layer the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and
+#> pair it with a warm coat, while adding accessories like a scarf to complement
+#> the pink trousers for a stylish winter look.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy,
+#> Layer the blue Calvin Klein shirt under a neutral or grey wool coat, add a
-#> or beige) sweater or blazer, and add a coordinating scarf to tie together the
-#> blue and pink for a balanced winter look.
+#> scarf in a complementary color (like navy or blush), and wear stylish boots to
+#> balance the look with the pink trousers.
 ```

-This makes it easy to archive progress and resume complex, context-rich
-agent sessions at any time.

 ## Code of Conduct